smyt0058/ai-for-mental-health/README.md

 ### Installing & Deployment

-A step by step series of examples that tell you have to get a development env running

 Please see the DDD-OSO file.
-It will contain all the required steps.
+It will contain all the required steps to setup the development env.

 ## Built With